sp4ee/website-source/content/build-log/040-bricked-attiny.md

 There are two details that none of the pages I visited seemed to mention.

-- The value you write into CLKPR is interpreted as "2 to the power of N", and _not_ as N. This seems to be a case where someone published an article somewhere without explaining what's going on, and then this snippet got copied by others who also don't understand what's going on, and it's such a fringe thing that nobody really notices or bothers to fix the example.
+- The value you write into CLKPR is interpreted as "2 to the power of N", and _not_ as N. This seems to be a case where someone published an article somewhere without explaining what's going on, and then this snippet got copied by others who also didn't understand what's going on, and it's such a fringe thing that nobody really notices or bothers to fix the example.
 I got the explanation included in the code snippet above from a comment buried deep down under a little-visited article.

-- If you change the CPI clock prescaler, then the next time you want to upload new code into the ATTiny's Flash, you have to adjust the serial bus's frequency.
+- If you change the CPU clock prescaler, then the next time you want to upload new code into the ATTiny's Flash, you have to adjust the serial bus's frequency.

 This latter part is what got me.
 I successfully reduced my first ATTiny45's clock speed to 128&#8239;kHz, and could never upload another program again.
 I was apparently [not the first one to run into this](https://forum.arduino.cc/index.php?topic=182138.0).
-It is probably possible to reset this chip physically, but the number of hours I would need to get there is way more than what the chip itself is worth.
+It is probably possible to reset this chip physically, but the number of hours I would need to get there is way more than what the chip is worth.
 So now I have this sad guy lying around -- a [dead bug](https://en.wikipedia.org/wiki/Point-to-point_construction#%22Dead_bug%22_construction), for all intents and purposes.

 ![Sad bricked ATTiny45](/images/040-attiny-bricked.jpg#narrow)